-With new technology redefining the world of higher education, it is now easier than ever to complete a Theology Master’s Degree online.
+With new technology redefining the world of higher education, it is now easier than ever to complete a Master's in Theology online.

 Flexibility, the convenience of working from your home or local ministry, and the opportunity to save both time and money are all motivating students nowadays to pursue master's degrees in Theology, Divinity, Ministry, Christian Spirituality, and related fields, online.

-We have researched numerous programs to come up with this list: the Top 20 Online Theology Master Degree Programs.
-The first ten schools are most directly related to Master of Theology and Master of Theological Studies degrees, whereas the other ten programs are closely related degrees in Christian Studies, Ministry, and the like.
+We have researched numerous programs to come up with this list: the Top 20 Master's in Theology Online Degree Programs.
+The first ten schools are most directly related to Master of Theology online degrees and Master of Theological Studies degrees, whereas the other ten programs are closely related degrees in Christian Studies, Ministry, and the like.

 There are subtle, but potentially important, differences between these degrees.
 This means you need to understand which type of degree meets your needs the best.
 To this end, we lay out your options in this article, thereby helping you in your search.
 The latter 10 degrees are listed alphabetically since they cannot be comparatively ranked.